 This is hardly an uncommon event: According to a study published in 2003, “active prostitutes are 18 times more likely to be murdered than women of similar age and race”.

-Although the risk for violence is less present for private entertainers who work indoors (and do not explicitly sell sex, but sell their fetish services or companionship), it is still present.
+Although the risk for violence is less present for escorts who work indoors (and do not explicitly sell sex, but sell their fetish services or companionship), it is still present.
 The stigma against private entertainers means that we are still at risk.

 In the last week, I’ve received no less than four clients challenging my screening techniques and policies for setting up a first session.
 This is always annoying, but when I am reminded that there are other women out there in this industry who are getting hurt, getting killed, it becomes especially insulting and frightening.